maximilien/knfun/README.md

 ## SummaryFn

-You need to then set the environment variables `TWITTER_FN_URL` and `WATSON_FN_URL` to the URLs that `kn service create ...` showed for the respective function.
+You need to then set the environment variables `TWITTER_FN_URL` and `WATSON_FN_URL` to the URLs that `kn service create ...` showed for the respective function creation.
 For instance:

 ```bash
 export TWITTER_FN_URL=twitter-fn.knative-cluster.us-south.containers.cloud.ibm.com